deployKF/website/content/guides/platform/deploykf-gateway.md

 ---
 description: >-
   Learn how to expose the deployKF gateway service and configure HTTPS.

+# TODO: remove status, after a while
+status: new
 ---
 # Expose Gateway and configure HTTPS